oskarth/praxis/README.md

 *November 2, 2015.
 Autocomplete in Clojure. ~1.5h, binary search / substring.
 Still a work in progress.*

 *Novemeber 3, 2015.
 Autocomplete in Clojure, continued. ~1h, figured out a nice find first substring using binary search algo.
-Still WIP, next is to get N following substring linearly, should be easy.*
+Still WIP, next is to get N following substring linearly, should be easy.
+Update: added top N substring.*